Growth Hormone Tests

 What is a growth hormone test?

-A blood test to measure growth hormone levels.
+A medical test used to measure the level of growth hormone in the blood.

 If you have any feedback, please get in touch.